bwRavencl/ControllerBuddy-Pages/README.md

 # ControllerBuddy-Pages

-This is the source code repository of ControllerBuddy-Pages, regular users should refer to [ControllerBuddy's homepage](https://controllerbuddy.org) for getting started.
+This is the source code repository of ControllerBuddy-Pages, regular users should refer to [ControllerBuddy's Homepage](https://controllerbuddy.org) to get started.